epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-15-haskell-loop-with-map.markdown

 ### Reintroduce Data Structure

-Considering our material color again, just in case we forget, or too lazy to scroll.
+Considering our material color again, just in case we forget, or too lazy to scroll to previous part.

 {% highlight haskell %}
 colorSchemes :: [Pair]